Barbican February highlights

 Fri 22–Thu 28 Feb, Cinema 2 & 3

-Barbican Cinema rolls out the red carpet for a week of the must-see films of the awards season, and screens all ten titles nominated for Best Film at the 2019 Academy Awards; plus special screenings of Live Action short nominees and all the Best Foreign Language Film nominees.
+Barbican Cinema rolls out the red carpet for a week of the must-see films of the awards season, and screens all ten titles nominated for Best Film at the 2019 Academy Awards; plus all the Best Foreign Language Film nominees.

 Presented in Partnership with the Academy of Motion Picture Arts and Sciences.